Texas Rangers (baseball): First World Series title (2023–present)

 Despite leading the American League West for most of the season and finishing with the same record as the rival and defending champion Houston Astros, they finished second due to the Astros owning the tiebreaker as a result of taking the season series.
 The Rangers defeated the Tampa Bay Rays in the ALWCS in a two-game sweep and the Baltimore Orioles in a three-game sweep in the ALDS to advance to the ALCS for the first time since 2011, in which they beat their division and Lone Star Series rival, and defending World Series champions Astros in seven games to claim their first pennant since 2011.
 The Rangers went 13–4 in the postseason, going 2–4 at home and 11–0 on the road, the most road wins in a postseason in MLB history.
 The postseason was marked by performances by All-Star players Nathan Eovaldi, Corey Seager and Adolis García, with Eovaldi matching the record number of wins by a pitcher in a single postseason with 5, Seager winning World Series MVP and Garcia winning ALCS MVP.
 On November 1, the Rangers won the 2023 World Series after defeating the Arizona Diamondbacks in five games, achieving their first World Series championship in franchise history.

 As a result of many injuries throughout the 2024 season, the Rangers finished the season with a 78–84 record, failing to improve on their 90–72 record from 2023 and not making the playoffs.
-The Rangers became the first team since the 2020 Washington Nationals to win a title and fail to make the playoffs in the very next year.
-This made the Rangers the 12th team in the past 25 years to win the World Series, then fail to make it to the playoffs the following year.
+The Rangers became the first team since the 2019 Washington Nationals (and the 12th team in the past 25 years) to win a World Series title and fail to make the playoffs in the very next year.